iamdtang/skaterdav85.github.io/_posts/2014-06-27-JavaScript-Flow-Control.markdown

 ### 1. Nested callback functions

 The first approach to managing flow control in JavaScript is using nested callback functions.
+This apporach is probably the most intuitive and straighforward way to managing asynchronous operations and the first you are likely to learn when starting with Node.js.
 The basic idea here is that within each success callback function, you perform the next asynchronous operation.
 By nesting callbacks, you can guarantee a consistent execution order.
 Let's look at an example.

 ```js
 var searchOptions = {